 Here is what you need

-- Chicken stockโVegetable stock will also do just fine.
+- Chicken stock— Vegetable stock will also do just fine.
 You may use organic, palm oil-free bouillon cubes diluted in hot water.

+Step 1.
 In a bowl, mix two tablespoons of olive oil and two tablespoons of the chicken seasoning.
 Rub the chicken thighs with the mixture and let them marinate for a few minutes or overnight.

+Step 2.
 Place a medium skillet on medium-high heat.
 Brown the thighs on both sides for two to three minutes per side.
 When the thighs are nicely browned, transfer them to a plate.

 BROWNING TIP: A great trick is not moving the chicken too much.
 Lift a corner to check how it is browning.
 Otherwise, leave it alone until it is time to flip it.

+Step 3.
 In the same skillet, add the butter, spring onion slices, and orzo.
 Toast the orzo for two minutes, stirring often and scraping the tasty bits stuck on the bottom of the pan.

+Step 4.
 Pour in the stock and the juice from one lemon.
 Stir and transfer the chicken thighs into the skillet, pouring in any liquids left on the plate.
 Add a couple of slices of lemon if you like, bring to a boil, then reduce heat to medium-low, cover, and cook for about twenty to twenty-five minutes, until orzo is done and chicken is cooked through.
 Check mid-way for liquids in case you need to add a little more stock (or water).

 Helpful tips & substitutions